 Fact check: Medicaid a target for cuts despite assurance

-There are 38 comments on the Yeovil Express story from 6 hrs ago, titled Fact check: Medicaid a target for cuts despite assurance.
-In it, Yeovil Express reports that:
+There are 49 comments on the Croydon Guardian story from 9 hrs ago, titled Fact check: Medicaid a target for cuts despite assurance.
+In it, Croydon Guardian reports that:

 Medicaid is clearly in line for cuts under US President Donald Trump's budget despite assurances to the contrary from his budget chief. . @POTUS Donald J. Trump & @VP Michael Pence meet with Budget Director Mick Mulvaney in the Oval Office of the @WhiteHouse today.